-Structural interest rate risk (also referred to as Interest Rate Risk in the Banking Book - "IRRBB") refers to the risk - whether current or prospective - to SG Luxembourg Group's equity and earnings (hence for the Net Present Value ("NPV") and the Net Interest Margin ("NIM")) posed by adverse movements in interest rates affecting the items comprising its banking book.
+Structural interest rate risk (also referred to as Interest Rate Risk in the Banking Book - "IRRBB") refers to the risk - current or prospective - to SG Luxembourg group's equity and earnings (hence for the Net Present Value ("NPV") and the Net Interest Margin ("NIM")) posed by adverse movements in interest rates affecting the items comprising its banking book.
 There are four main types of risk:

-- rates level risk; - curve risk, related to the term structure of the instruments in the banking book; - optional risk arises from automatic options (typically caps and floors on the floating rate of a loan) and behavioral options (typically the right for a customer to prepay a fixed rate loan with no or fixed penalty); - basis risk, related to the impact of relative changes in interest rates indices in statement of financial position and off-balance sheet items.
+- rates level risk; - curve risk, related to the term structure of the instruments in the banking book; - optional risk arises from automatic options (typically caps and floors on the floating rate of a loan) and behavioral options (typically the right for a customer to prepay a fixed rate loan with no or fixed penalty);

+basis risk, related to the impact of relative changes in interest rates indices in statement of financial position and off-balance sheet items.

-All four types of IRRBB may potentially affect the value or yield of interestrate sensitive assets, liabilities and offbalance sheet items.
-Assets, liabilities and off-balance sheet items are analyzed without prior allocation of the liabilities to the assets.
-Instalments on the outstanding are calculated considering the contractual characteristics of the transactions and the results of modelling of client behavior (in particular for sight accounts, special savings plans and loan prepayments), as well as assumptions based on conventional scenarios for certain aggregates).
+All four types of IRRBB may potentially affect the value or yield of interestrate sensitive assets, liabilities and off-balance sheet items.
+Assets, liabilities and off-balance sheet items are analyzed through a static approach based on no commercial assumption.
+Instalments on the outstanding are calculated considering the contractual characteristics of the transactions and the results of modelling of client behavior (in particular for sight accounts, special savings plans and loan prepayments), as well as assumptions based on conventional scenarios for certain aggregates.